The Push-Pull Dynamic in BPD Relationships: A Therapist’s Guide

 Strong & Stable

 The Sunday conversation you wished you’d had years earlier.
-23,000+ subscribers.
+20,000+ subscribers.

 Annie Wright, LMFT

-LMFT #95719 · Relational Trauma Specialist · W.W.
+LMFT · Relational Trauma Specialist · W.W.
 Norton Author

 Helping ambitious women finally feel as good as their résumé looks.

-As a licensed psychotherapist (LMFT #95719), trauma-informed executive coach, and relational trauma specialist with over 15,000 clinical hours, she guides ambitious women — including Silicon Valley leaders, physicians, and entrepreneurs — in repairing the psychological foundations beneath their impressive lives.
+Annie Wright is a licensed psychotherapist (LMFT #95719) and trauma-informed executive coach with over 15,000 clinical hours.
+She works with driven, ambitious women.
+Including Silicon Valley leaders, physicians, and entrepreneurs.
+In repairing the psychological foundations beneath their impressive lives.
 Annie is the founder and former CEO of Evergreen Counseling, a multimillion-dollar trauma-informed therapy center she built, scaled, and successfully exited.
 A regular contributor to Psychology Today, her expert commentary has appeared in Forbes, Business Insider, Inc., NBC, and The Information.
 She is currently writing her first book with W.W.
 Norton.